mojaloop/documentation/docs/community/contributing/pr-guidance.md

 ### 5.4 Automated Agent Submissions Are Prohibited

 PRs may not be submitted by fully autonomous AI agents.
 All PRs must be opened by a human contributor.
-The only exception is officially sanctioned GitHub-native automation already integrated into Mojaloop workflows (e.g. Dependabot).
+The only exception is officially sanctioned GitHub-native automation already integrated into Mojaloop workflows (e.g. Dependabot, Snyk, Mojaloop Foundation Automated tooling for maintenance).
 Automated agent submissions will be dismissed without review.

 ---